 River Gorge Stewards — S Minneapolis & St. Paul

-River Gorge Stewards volunteers work to protect and restore this defining Twin Cities feature.
-If you're ready to join the River Gorge Stewards email list, with 6-8 messages a year about upcoming river gorge volunteer and educational events, contact FMR Volunteer Coordinator Amy Kilgore, email@example.com or 651-222-2193 x31.
+River Gorge Stewards work to protect and restore this defining Twin Cities feature.
+If you're ready to join the River Gorge Stewards email list, with about 6-8 messages a year highlighting upcoming river gorge volunteer and educational events, contact FMR Volunteer Coordinator Amy Kilgore, email@example.com or 651-222-2193 x31.
 Or, read on to learn more!

 - What Gorge Stewards do

 The primary way people become River Gorge Stewards is by participating in one or more Gorge Stewards volunteer or educational events.
 Most are 2-3 hours long, and take place weekday evenings or Saturday mornings.

 * Buckthorn busts and other invasive species removals

 * Litter cleanups

 There is also a select Gorge Leadership Team of 20 volunteers who receive higher-level training and complete 25 volunteer hours annually.
 The team is invite-only.
 As spots open up (which isn't often), those Gorge Stewards volunteers who participated in the most events during the previous season are invited to join.